sdgilley/docs-azdo-tools/README.md

 Tools for querying Azure DevOps,  finding articles in need of freshness review in Microsoft Learn docs, and creating work items in Azure DevOps.

-⚠️ IMPORTANT - Sign in first with `az login` before running these scripts to authenticate with Azure DevOps.
+> ⚠️ IMPORTANT - Sign in first with `az login` before running these scripts to authenticate with Azure DevOps.
 It doesn't matter which subscription you choose, just that you sign in with your **Microsoft** account, not a BAMI account.

-⚠️ IMPORTANT - Also, when reading/writing to Excel, the file must have General permissions.
-Anything more restrictive than General will cause an error.

 ## Prerequisites